JASON-QWeb/Meow-Pilot/README.en.md

 ### Model API

-The recommended way is to configure in-app via **Settings → Model API**.
+We recommend setting this in the app under **Configuration → Model API**.
 Environment variables are also supported:

 ```bash
 PET_AI_PROVIDER=openai          # deepseek / openai / anthropic / google / xai / openrouter